metamorph-inc/cpython/Doc/using/cmdline.rst

    to force inspect mode on program termination.

-.. envvar:: PYTHONUNBUFFERED
+.. envvar:: OMPYTHONUNBUFFERED

    If this is set to a non-empty string it is equivalent to specifying the :option:`-u` option.

-.. envvar:: PYTHONVERBOSE
+.. envvar:: OMPYTHONVERBOSE

    If this is set to a non-empty string it is equivalent to specifying the :option:`-v` option.
 If set to an integer, it is equivalent to specifying :option:`-v` multiple times.

-.. envvar:: PYTHONCASEOK
+.. envvar:: OMPYTHONCASEOK

    If this is set, Python ignores case in :keyword:`import` statements.
 This only works on Windows, OS X, OS/2, and RiscOS.

-.. envvar:: PYTHONDONTWRITEBYTECODE
+.. envvar:: OMPYTHONDONTWRITEBYTECODE

    If this is set, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.
 This is equivalent to specifying the :option:`-B`